Frequently asked questions

 Can locum work be recognised as clinical experience?

-No. Locum work doesn’t meet the CPMEC criteria as it’s unstructured training and lacks supervision.
-Therefore, it’s difficult to determine whether the required competencies and professional development for a prevocational doctor had been achieved through their locum work.
+Locum work is unlikely to meet the CPMEC criteria as it’s usually unstructured training and lacks supervision.
+It’s difficult to determine whether the required competencies and professional development for a prevocational doctor had been achieved through their locum work.

 Can telehealth consultations be recognised as clinical experience?